RiseGhost/specs_window/Readme.md

 # Specs for Windows 🪟:
 ## Installation:

-It is a NodeJS module to get hardware informacions.
+It is a NodeJS module to get hardware and OS informacions.

 ````
 npm install specs_window